-We met almost two years ago in her Dancing Free Class, which became one of my favourite practices.
-Dancing with Emilie led to unplugging my creativity, improving my wellbeing and, somewhat, creating Birkiverse.
-When you let yourself be free in one area, the others, like the domino wave, follow – and you cannot stop creating, no matter what it is: painting, dancing, writing, cooking, singing.
-It all can be done just for fun, without the pressure of the rigid techniques of those arts.
-We all have our unique styles, which we should embrace and share with the world.
-It is what Dancing Free with Emilie taught me.
-Dancing, the stories, the energy and the imaginative, yet safe vibe of the class did wonders and helped me so much.
-I feel grateful that I can take part in such a magical class run by such an enchanting person.
+We got to know each other almost two years ago during one of the Dancing Free sessions, which quickly became one of my favourite practices.
+Dancing with Emilie led to unplugging my creativity, improving my well-being and, in a way, creating Birkiverse.
+When you let yourself feel free in one area, the others, like a domino wave, follow – and you cannot stop producing, no matter what it is: painting, dancing, writing, cooking, singing.
+It all can be done just for fun, without any pressure from the rigid techniques of those arts.
+We all have unique styles, which we should embrace and share with the world.
+It is what Dancing Free with Emilie has taught me.
+Dancing, the stories, the energy, and the imaginative yet safe vibe of the class did wonders and helped me so much.
+I feel grateful I can participate in such a magical class run by such an enchanting person.

-I have always wondered how Emilie does it, what stories and ideas are behind Dancing Free.
-That evening, I asked Emilie if she would like to tell Birkiverse readers all about her passion, and she said yes.
+I have always wondered how Emilie does it and what ideas are behind Dancing Free.
+That evening, I asked Emilie if she would like to tell Birkiverse’s readers about her passion, and she said yes.

 Monika: Emilie!
 I am very honoured that you have agreed to meet over a bowl of tea to tell us about your project, Dancing Free.
 Before we immerse in the dancing stories you create, could you tell us your story?

 Physically, Dancing Free is a class where we begin by consciously relaxing all the joints and muscles to ‘start afresh’.
 We then build up movement, loosening all the joints, playing with how our bodies can move and into some fun movement explorations.
 Dancing Free is a workout that does not leave muscles screaming in pain or tensed up.
-Instead, our bodies are revived as we raise the energy and the heart rate into more of a movement liberation.
+Instead, our bodies are revived as we raise the energy and the heart rate into more of a liberation movement.

 Emilie: Each class is different.
-Each week has a different exploration, story, movement cues, visualisations, music.
+Each week has a different exploration, story, movement cues, visualisations, and music.
 Everything.

 Emilie: I tell some pretty cool stories!
 Though they might not sound as good reading about it compared to experiencing it!
-Most of the stories are nature-based, explorative with a little dose of magic.
+Most of the stories are nature-based, explorative, with a little dose of magic.
 One, for example, takes a journey sinking into the earth, becoming earth – a planet, one entity.
 Gravity is pulling us along a current through the solar system.
-Your surroundings become a dark blue as gravity keeps pulling you along a current and you are now travelling underwater and growing your limbs (whatever limbs you want).
+Your surroundings become a dark blue as gravity keeps pulling you along a current, and you are now travelling underwater and growing your limbs (whatever limbs you want).
 Eventually, the dark blue lightens, and you start to see a floor – we slowly walk out of the ocean, feeling our human form.
 Stepping onto dark sand with cliff faces rising above you in the distance, we dance on the sand (enter lots of movement cues).
 Coming across a massive pile of wood that starts to set aflame the more you dance, we dance around the fire before pausing and feeling the burning embers.
 As the sun sets, we take a last wonderful dance for ourselves.

 Some stories are very literal; others not so.
-But I do create stories and journeys with skies, rain, forests, clouds, rivers, trees, sand, our feelings, meadows, animals, the moon, the sea, the wolf and much more!
+But I create stories and journeys with skies, rain, forests, clouds, rivers, trees, sand, our feelings, meadows, animals, the moon, the sea, the wolf and much more!

 Stories tend to come to me, mainly from movement exploration and music.
-I tend to start with asking what our movement exploration is?
+I tend to start by asking what our movement exploration is.
 Where are we feeding and gaining energy from?
 What are we aiming to do?
 And most of the time, I can visualise a location or a sensation that would work with it.
 Such as sitting in the rain and moving your body to let the water droplets travel on your skin.
 And I research music to find something that works with this journey and movement exploration.
 Sometimes the music will come first, and the stories come out of the lyrics or the feeling of the music.
 Sometimes you listen to a song and know you are in a meadow or a forest, for example.
 A few stories have come together only from going on a walk whilst listening to music.

 Monika: And how do you select your music?

 Emilie: I need a lot of different types of music; meditative, steady, and upbeat.
 I generally select a piece that works with a movement exploration, a storyline, or a feeling.
 I will always have a big energetic track near the end that we can really go for it.
-And I will always have a track that is slower, but full of feeling, it is just beautiful right at the end.
-It takes a while to find new music as it must fit with so many aspects, mostly how upbeat it is.
+And I will always have a track that is slower but full of feeling, and it is just beautiful right at the end.
+It takes a while to find new music as it must fit so many aspects, mostly how upbeat it is.
 My playlist goes from slow to fast, so each song needs to work with that flow.
-Some music, if it is pivotal to how I created a storyline and movement cues, will be set first and the rest will follow around it.
+Some music, if it is pivotal to how I created a storyline and movement cues, will be set first, and the rest will follow around it.

 Monika: What are your inspirations, Emilie?

 Emilie: Many things inspire me.
-The participants that come to class are a huge source of inspiration, especially when I hear how their class experiences went, their favourite music to dance to.
+The participants that come to class are a huge source of inspiration, especially when I hear how their class experiences went and their favourite music to dance to.
 I think fantasy and sci-fi storytelling/fiction is a source of inspiration for me as I have always loved reading and visualising what I read.
 The movement itself inspires me, as there is always something new you can find when having a move or a dance.

-Monika: Emilie, thank you so much for telling us your beautiful dancing world and letting us behind the scenes of Dancing Free!
+Monika: Emilie, thank you so much for telling us about your beautiful dancing world and letting us behind the scenes of Dancing Free!
 It was an absolute pleasure!

 Emilie: Thank you so much for having me!
 And thanks for the tea, it is fantastic!